 (b) The number of wind turbines out of service and not available for operation.

-(16) All PhotoVoltaic Generation Resources (PVGRs) must provide a Real-Time SCADA point that communicates to ERCOT the capacity of PhotoVoltaic (PV) equipment that is available for real power and/or Reactive Power injection into the ERCOT Transmission Grid.
+(16) All PhotoVoltaic Generation Resources (PVGRs) must provide a Real-Time SCADA point that communicates to ERCOT the capacity of PhotoVoltaic (PV) equipment that is available for real power and Reactive Power injection into the ERCOT Transmission Grid.
 PVGRs must also provide two other Real-Time SCADA points that communicate to ERCOT the following:

 (a) The capacity of PV equipment that is not able to communicate and whose status is unknown; and